fawmi/vue-google-maps/.github/ISSUE_TEMPLATE/bug_report.md

 If you are asking a question, please use Github discussions for that.

+**Event xyz is not working?**
+You should enable events, before using them https://vue-map.netlify.app/docs/#register-google-maps-events.

 **Describe the bug**
 A clear and concise description of what the bug is.